 Council.
-Significant change in financial contributions to be provided to Redditch Borough Council [except where this is a result of (an)other Member decision(s)].
-A Member makes a written request for a case to be considered by the Planning Committee, as set out above in the Calling in Procedure.
+3. Significant change in financial contributions to be provided to Redditch Borough Council [except where this is a result of (an)other Member decision(s)].
+4. A Member makes a written request for a case to be considered by the Planning Committee, as set out above in the Calling in Procedure.

-Subject Detail Delegated by: Delegated to: Planning Enforcement All planning enforcement decisions, actions or advice / responses on behalf of the Local Planning Authority within the list of Planning and Associated legislation / regulations, are considered to fall within the delegation scheme and will be enacted by Officers unless they include the serving of any of the following notices; and/or in the following cases:- Council [Head of Planning & Regeneration] A Stop Notice (but not a Temporary Stop Notice) 2.
+Subject Detail Delegated to: Delegated by: All planning enforcement decisions, actions or Planning Council [Head of Enforcement advice / responses on behalf of the Local Planning & Planning Authority within the list of Planning Regeneration] and Associated legislation / regulations, are considered to fall within the delegation scheme and will be enacted by Officers unless they include the serving of any of the following notices; and/or in the following cases:-1.
+A Stop Notice (but not a Temporary Stop Notice) 2.
 A Listed Building Enforcement Notice 3.
 An Advertisement Discontinuance Notice 4.
-A Tree Replacement Notice Prosecution proceedings (except for advertisement offences) Where direct action by Redditch Borough Council is required 7.
-When a Member makes a written request for a case to be considered by the Planning Committee as set out above in the Calling in Procedure.
+A Tree Replacement Notice 5.
+Prosecution proceedings (except for advertisement offences)

+6. Where direct action by Redditch Borough

+7. When a Member makes a written request for a case to be considered by the the Calling in Procedure.